MTSU President Sidney McPhee Elected to NCAA Board of Directors for Third Time - NewsBreak

 The 24-member board includes 20 presidents and chancellors, one from each of the 10 Football Bowl Subdivision conferences and 10 from the remaining 22 NCAA Football Championship Subdivision and Division I conferences.
 It also has seats for the chair of the NCAA Division I Council; a faculty athletics representative; a senior woman administrator representative and a student-athlete.

-The post MTSU President Sidney McPhee Elected to NCAA Board of Directors for Third Time appeared first on Wilson County Source .
+The post MTSU President Sidney McPhee Elected to NCAA Board of Directors for Third Time appeared first on Cheatham County Source .